-Yerry Niko Borang – Indonesian Content and Training Officer (Yogyakarta)
+Yerry Niko Borang – Content and Training Coordinator (Yogyakarta)

-Borang Yerry Niko is an independent journalist based in Jakarta.
-While studying in university in 1998, he joined the student movement and produced several propaganda bulletins.
+Borang Yerry Niko is an independent journalist based in Yogyakarta.
+While studying in university in 1998, he joined the student democracy movement and produced several propaganda bulletins.
 From 1999, working with publishers in Yogyakarta, he helped translate several English books on politics and literature into Indonesian, including Orwell's Animal Farm.

 In 2004 he participated in early meetings to rebuild Indymedia Jakarta.
 He worked as a radio/web/video journalist for more than six years at vhrmedia.com.
 During that time, he also worked with community radio and media networks.

 Languages: English, Indonesian + Javanese, Malay-Manadonese, Japanese (conversational)

 Dhyta has been an activist since the early 90s when she was in still in high school.
 When she was in college she joined a student movement group and then became a member of the national executive of a progressive non-electoral political party.

 In 1999, she was leading a demonstration and was shot and beaten by the Indonesian police.
 Since then, she has worked for various NGOs and grassroots organizations, focusing on a range of issues such as women; children; workers; LGBT; involuntary disappearances and the case of 1965; and sexual and reproductive rights for young people.
 She has been a founder of several women's and LGBT organizations, both in Indonesia and in New York.

 Since 2006, Dhyta has divided her time between Indonesia and New York.
 In 2009, she co-founded JAVIN, a network of documentary video makers, which brought her in contact with EngageMedia.
 She dedicates all of her work to justice and equality for all.